Sometimes, I feel poor.

 Credit cards companies pay for our travels

 For my day to day purchases, I always use credit cards to reaps the rewards.
 I optimize my rewards by applying to generous “Welcome Bonus” offers most banks offer online or in the branch.
 Most banks will offer bonuses worth anywhere from a few hundred to thousands of dollars simply to signup to their cards.
 My top choice is the American Express lineup of cards.
-By using my link, you can get 10,000 additional points and the first year free if you apply today!
+By using my link, you can get 10,000 additional points if you apply today!

 They have a lot of cards and you can hold more than one at once to accumulate the rewards!
 They even offer the SPG cards that reward you with free hotel stays.
 You can easily accumulate thousands of dollars worth of hotel bookings just by applying.
 We used our point on our honeymoon and could not be happier.